makandra/katapult/README.md

 > install it with `rails generate katapult:install`.
 See above.

 After installation, you will find a file `lib/katapult/application_model.rb` where you will define the properties of your application.
+You're free to create more than one application model, however, you'll need to specify their location when running the transform.

-Inside this file, use `katapult`'s simple DSL (domain specific language) to express yourself.
-When you are done developing the application model, transform it into code with:
+Inside the application model, use `katapult`'s simple DSL (domain specific language) to express yourself.
+When you are done developing the model, transform it into code with:

     katapult fire [path/to/application_model]

 See an overview of the DSL below.
 The respective sections hold examples of what options are available to each element.
+For details, dive into `lib/generators/katapult` where all generators are stored.
+The method names inside a generator tell what it does.

 ### Generic DSL syntax example
 The DSL consists of _elements_, e.g. `Model` or `WUI` (Web User Interface).
 Each